IllinoisLegalAidOnline/ilao-documentation/docs/source/translation_mgmt_lc.rst

 When an English translation is updated
 ========================================
-When a piece of English legal content is updated:
+When a piece of English legal content is updated, if the changes impact the title, description, or the content itself and there is a